-The cast of Shrek The Musical do a ridiculously good job of bringing the weirdly wonderful tale of the swamp-dwelling recluse to life.
+Shrek The Musical does a ridiculously good job bringing the weirdly wonderful tale of the swamp-dwelling recluse to life.
 Taking “ogre” Milton Keynes Theatre for a three-week run, this vibrant show proved itself nothing short of Shrektacular last night.

-Based on the 2001 DreamWorks film, the magical musical premiered in the West End in 2011 and spent two years wowing London audiences.
+The show, which is based on the 2001 DreamWorks film, premiered in the West End in 2011 (I reviewed Shrek The Musical at the Theatre Royal Drury Lane in 2012) and spent two years wowing London audiences.
 Now on the road, under the slick direction of former company member Nigel Harman, the touring production is enchanting theatregoers nationwide.